-Trenette is a dried pasta that’s long, narrow, and flat.
-It’s popular in Genoa and Liguria and is the pasta of choice for their regional dish with pesto, string beans, and potatoes.–David Leite
+Trenette is a pasta that’s long, narrow, and flat.
+It’s popular in Genoa and Liguria and is the pasta of choice for their regional pasta dish made with pesto, string beans, and boiled potatoes.–Editors of Phaidon Press

 Trenette with Langoustines Recipe